-Every month I personally review a large number of resumes and LinkedIn profiles so I’m able to provide insight into how one resume or profile compares to another job seeker and what recruiters are seeking.
+Every month we personally review a large number of resumes and LinkedIn profiles so we are able to provide insight into how one resume or profile compares to another job seeker and what recruiters are seeking.

 We’ve all been told that looks don’t matter as much as substance.
 But, in the case of your resume, this just isn’t true.
 Often, when I review resumes I find the design to be visually uneven.
 The appearance may not be polished, and it doesn’t say ‘high potential.’
 Your resume is your marketing tool.
 It’s the first impression a potential employer has of you.